feliciahsieh/SortingAlgorithms/README.md

 ```

 ## Usage
 Type the sorting algorithm you want to run in python.
-All of the programs measure the time it takes for processing the program using the same list of integers.
-Currently, each sorting algorithm uses the following as the input.
+All of the programs measure the time it takes for processing the program using the SAME list of integers.
+Currently, each sorting algorithm uses the following.
 ```
 [23, 6, 1, 90, 30, 39, 99, 15, 88, 0]
 ```